danieleciciani96/FCS/README.md

 # FCS
-Esame Foundation of Computer Science
+Esame Foundation of Computer Science - Data Science at Bicocca 2018-2020